A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy

-The following dynamics appear quite different in the three cases.
-In the normoxic case (Fig. \ref{fig:hom_stat_comparison}a), cell densities at the centre of the tumour converge with damped oscillations to the equilibrium predicted by the theoretical analysis.
-The average of the epigenetic traits in the central area sensibly increases right after the viral injection, then oscillates towards the equilibrium.
-It is interesting to observe that epigenetic traits at the invasion front are lower since, in this area, both $\rho$ and $I$ are lower; in other words, tumour invasion is guided by the most proliferative cells.
-The situation is qualitatively similar in the physiologically hypoxic case (Fig. \ref{fig:hom_stat_comparison}b), but the equilibrium value for $U$ is higher.
-The spatial difference of the average epigenetic trait is much more evident than in the previous case: the convergence to the equilibrium value is slower than before and takes place mainly from the lower side.
-While these two situations can be described as partial successes of the therapy, the severely hypoxic case (Fig. \ref{fig:hom_stat_comparison}c) is clearly a complete failure: the tumour density decreases only for a short time, after which it starts to regrow up to around $90\%$ of carrying capacity, with a very small fraction of infected cells (not shown here, see electronic supplementary material S2); we remark that such a low number of cells may model a situation of extinction due to stochastic events.
+\david{The normoxic and physiologically hypoxic situations can be described as partial successes of the therapy, in line with the equilibrium values predicted by the asymptotic analysis.
+On the other hand,} the severely hypoxic case (Fig. \ref{fig:hom_stat_comparison}c) is clearly a complete failure: the tumour density decreases only for a short time, after which it starts to regrow up to around $90\%$ of carrying capacity, with a very small fraction of infected cells (not shown here, see electronic supplementary material S2); we remark that such a low number of cells may model a situation of extinction due to stochastic events.
 After approximately $400\;$h, there is a relapse of the infection, which causes a small decrease in the total cell density followed by a subsequent regrowth towards the theoretical equilibrium.
 The convergence is extremely slow and it is clear from Fig. \ref{fig:hom_stat_comparison}c that $1800\;$h after the viral injection the dynamics are still far away from the equilibrium.